onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-10-03-2025.md

 **Done last sprint**

 * <ins>Overload resilience</ins>
-  - Create [runbook](https://www.notion.so/flowfoundation/Finalization-Execution-Sealing-Halt-80cf3938551e4dad808e166690f3892e) on how to use or adjust the collection throttling mechanism during times of overload.
+  - Create [runbook (mature draft)](https://www.notion.so/flowfoundation/Finalization-Execution-Sealing-Halt-80cf3938551e4dad808e166690f3892e) on how to use or adjust the collection throttling mechanism during times of overload.
   - Added additional pannels to mainnet dashboard for improved visibility

 * Q3 Network Upgrade (Spork)